zsparal/api-documentation/source/mobile-apps/overview.rst

 redirects to these custom URL schemes cause the app to open.
 To make it even more complicated, some apps are not registered to a custom scheme but to the prefix of a regular (HTTPS) URL.

-When your customer finishes the payment using the app, the banking app won't know how to return to your app.
+When your customer finishes the payment using the app, the banking app will not know how to return to your app.
 You will need to use your custom scheme to return to your app after the payment.
 Mollie's API accepts custom URL schemes for the ``redirectUrl`` parameters.